Saint Nazaire Raid - Commando Fallen

 WOODCOCK, Mark

 Lieutenant Mark Woodcock was reported missing 28 March 1942 after Operation Chariot at St Nazaire, later presumed killed in action at sea.
-Officer in charge of a demolition team who had embarked on motor launch ML 262.
 He has no known grave.
+Son of Mr. and Mrs. G.A.
+Woodcock of Howbeck Road, Birkenhead.

 WOODMAN, Robert Salonicka